jhallen/atari-tools/readme.md

 Manipulate .atr disk image files.
 Allows you to read, write or delete files in .atr disk images.

-### Limitations

-Handles DOS 2.0S single density 90K disks and DOS 2.5 enhanced density 130K
+ATR also provides a file system checker and will not crash when manipulating damaged images.

-disks only.
-This is for Cygwin or Linux (add 'b' flag to fopen()s for Windows I think).
+ATR is for Cygwin or Linux (add 'b' flag to fopen()s for Windows).

+### Image formats

+ATR handles DOS 2.0S single density images.
+These images should normally be 92,176 bytes (16 byte .atr header + 40 tracks * 18 sectors per track * 128
+bytes per sector), but ATR assumes that any image below 131,088 is single density.
+131,088 is the smallest viable enhanced density image.

+ATR also handles DOS 2.5 enhanced density images.
+These images should normally be 133,136 bytes (16 byte .atr header + 40 tracks * 26 sectors per track * 128 bytes per sector), but ATR assumes that any image below 183,952 is enhanced density.

 ### Compile